-- TEC may halt or limit the company generation resources from producing energy for non-firm sales. - TEC may purchase energy from other systems which are able and willing to supply interchange energy for reliability to conserve fuel or minimize the use of fuels that are in short supply regionally.
+TEC may halt or limit the company generation resources from producing energy for non-firm sales.

-- TEC may operate its units out of economic dispatch or, as environmental permits allow, on an alternative fuel in order to conserve the type of fuel that is in short supply. - TEC may implement alternative fuel transportation measures if the fuel supply emergency is associated with restrictions in traditional fuel transport methods. - TEC may implement a system-wide alert, as appropriate.
+- TEC may purchase energy from other systems which are able and willing to supply interchange energy for reliability to conserve fuel or minimize the use of fuels that are in short supply regionally. - TEC may operate its units out of economic dispatch or, as environmental permits allow, on an alternative fuel in order to conserve the type of fuel that is in short supply. - TEC may implement alternative fuel transportation measures if the fuel supply emergency is associated with restrictions in traditional fuel transport methods. - TEC may implement a system-wide alert, as appropriate. - TEC may secure transmission service to enable purchase power from out of State to flow into the system.